truth table: Binary Operations 3

 False

-All the logic statements or conditions have been written with some or all of the above 3.
+All the binary operations or conditions have been written with some combination of some or all of these three

 return